MINUTES OF THE BOARD OF GOVERNORS

 c.
 Report from Vice President for Student Affairs --- Dr. Earle Doman, Vice President for Student Affairs, reported that we set a new University System-wide enrollment record of 23,092 students for Fall 2010.
 He indicated that we had a 19.9% increase in minority freshmen.
 He also reported that they received three bids for a food service provider on October 12 and he hopes to bring a recommendation to the Board at their December meeting.
 He ended his report by reporting that there are some significant improvements to our residence halls which are taking place, for instance, some new doors and carpets, funded by the recent bond issue.

-10. Staff Senate --- Mr. Ken McClure, Vice President for Administrative & Information Services, gave a report for Tabitha Haynes, Chairperson of the Staff Senate, who was unable to attend today’s meeting.
+10. Staff Senate --- Mr. Ken McClure, Vice President for Administrative and Information Services, gave a report for Tabitha Haynes, Chairperson of the Staff Senate, who was unable to attend today’s meeting.
 He distributed the new Staff Senate Logo and a resolution that the Staff Senate endorsed on the eventual fee structure of the Campus Recreation Center which would include staff and their family members.

 a.
 Development Report --- Mr. Brent Dunn, Vice President for University Advancement, reported through the three months ending September 30, 2010, total gift dollars received are up about $315,000 when compared to the same time period last year.